benshimonz/V1/README.md

 Here are some examples:

-_**Q27:** Any person with a Chinese citizenship who owns a vehicle and a phone of the same origin; Any company registered in Japan that owns a vehicle and a phone of the same origin_
+_**Q27:** Any person with a Chinese citizenship who owns a hoorse and a phone of the same origin; Any company registered in Japan that owns a horse and a phone of the same origin_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027.png)

-_**Q28:** Any Chinese citizen who owns a red vehicle; Any person who doesn't know someone who owns a red vehicle_
+_**Q28:** Any Chinese citizen who owns a white horse; Any person who doesn't know someone who owns a white horse_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q028.png)

-_**Q35:** Any person who either (i) knows a Chinese citizen who owns a red vehicle (ii) know a person who doesn't know someone who owns a red vehicle (iii) know someone who doesn't own a phone_
+_**Q35:** Any person who either (i) knows a Chinese citizen who owns a white horse (ii) know a person who doesn't know someone who owns a white horse (iii) know someone who doesn't own a phone_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q035.png)